 Create a new Text Plotting icon and rename it positional\title.
 Explore the parameters to create an automatic title which is displayed clearly at the bottom of the plot.
 You will need to use the parameters Text Mode and Text Box Blanking, among others.
-Units are cm.
+Units are cm from the bottom-left of the page.